CTSTavarney/ctst-dev/create_db_tables/README.md

 - `Num Entries` : Number of contestants who competed (in ALL heats, not just the Finals).
 Not referenced from other tables.

     The total number of leaders or followers who competed in this contest.
-For legacy data (2020 results and earlier), this value was not used and was set to zero, as the leader/follower counts were not available for all contests.
+For legacy data (2020 results and earlier), this value was not used and was set to -1 (to indicate an undefined value), as the leader/follower counts were not available for all contests.

 - `Description` : Not presently used, but intended to add additional Contest information, e.g. can be used to indicate a combined-division contest, e.g., "Intermediate/Advanced", since for combined Contests, the Division ID in `table_Contests` will only be the lower of the two Divisions, i.e. the one in which points were awarded, and there is no other way in the database to denote a combined contest.